 The presence of branched, aseptate fungal mycelium was visible under a microscope in all samples of cotton blue-stained ulcer tissue.
 The fungal mycelium isolate that developed on GPA and GPYA had a smaller, branching, aseptate that resembled those found in ulcer tissue.
 The presence of terminal zoosporangia, which have a single row of zoospores, was also shown.

-Figure 2: Showing necrosis associated with a EUS affected fish Puntius sophore.
+Figure 2: Showing Necrosis associated with a EUS affected fish Puntius sophore.

 RESULT